So you’ve just set up your new fish tank and, at first, it had perfect crystal clear water.

 UV light can be extremely effective to control Heterotrophs (the Ammonia producers).

-Striving for a crystal clear water in the fish tank
+Striving for crystal clear aquarium water

 Cloudy water in the aquarium is easy to get rid of once you understand what you’re battling.